-Olohana works with communities using the Inter-Generational Transfer of Knowledge™ process, facilitating the sharing of knowledge from one generation to the next, and bringing an indigenous voice to efforts such as the National Climate Assessment, and the environmental sustainability work of the Indigenous Knowledge and Environment (IKE) Hui, Huaka’i & Blue Trails, the Ala Kahakai National Historic Trail Association, the Makali’i Polynesian Voyaging Society, and other organizations.
+Olohana works with communities using the Inter-Generational Transfer of Knowledge™ process, facilitating the sharing of knowledge from one generation to the next.
+We brought an advisory indigenous perspective to efforts such as the National Climate Assessment; and contribute in various roles to the environmental sustainability work of the Indigenous Knowledge and Environment (IKE) Hui (a working group of the Pacific Risk Management Ohana), Huaka’i & Blue Trails, the Ala Kahakai National Historic Trail Association, the Makali’i Polynesian Voyaging Society, and other organizations.

 Food, Energy, and Water Systems